 They fly around your head, land on you, drink some blood, and leave behind an itchy welt.
 Annoying and, because of the diseases they spread, they can be dangerous.

 How can you protect yourself?
-You’ve heard about propane mosquito traps and wonder if they could be the solution.
+You’ve heard about mosquito traps, and have just discovered propane mosquito traps and wonder if they could be the solution.
 Let’s find out!

 How Do Propane-Powered Mosquito Traps Work?

 Propane mosquito traps work by imitating the signals humans (and other animals) emit to attract the female mosquitoes away from you and into a trap.
 Mosquitoes are attracted to us humans by the carbon dioxide we exhale, our body heat, and our body odors.

 A propane trap converts the propane into carbon dioxide, which is blown out of the trap with a fan.
 An attractant octenol or lurex 3 is mixed with the CO2 to make an appealing mixture for mosquitoes, no-see-ums, and black flies.

 Additional features on some traps are lights that are known to attract certain species of mosquitoes or lights that give the impression of movement.
 Heat, moisture, and color are other ingredients used to attract mosquitoes.

 When the mosquitoes are in the trap’s immediate vicinity, they are vacuumed up and into a net or onto a sticky surface.
 The trapped mosquitoes become dehydrated and die within 24 hours.